twolfson/twolfson.com/articles/subtle-anti-patterns.md

 pasta.addSalt().addPepper().addSauce().addRosemary();
 ```

 **Side note**: If you have been paying attention, you might notice the prototype is a finite set.
-In this case, we *could* create an `addCondiment` method but most prototypes are varied enough to avoid this circumstance.
+I usually let prototypes slide by this rule.
+However, we could consider adding a method like `addCondiment` which would add a new method onto the prototype.